Having a variety of income sources allows us to achieve the best possible returns for our owners, the people of Queensland.

-We have an established retail business, selling electricity directly to business customers.
-We are growing this retail service to include a broader range of business customers in Queensland, New South Wales, the ACT and Victoria.
+We sell electricity directly to large commercial and industrial customers in Queensland, New South Wales, the ACT and Victoria.

 Stanwell Power Station is a highly-automated station and is recognised as one of the most efficient and economic coal-fired power stations in Australia.